OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

 ---
-title: Build an Outlook task pane add-in
+title: Build your first Outlook add-in
-description: Learn how to build a simple Outlook add-in by using jQuery and the Office JS API and test it locally. ms.topic: quickstart ms.date: 06/13/2019
+description: Learn how to build a simple Outlook task pane add-in by using the Office JS API. ms.topic: quickstart ms.date: 07/17/2019
 localization_priority: Priority
 ---